adasprilla/TouchPad-Gestures/README.md

 - pinch in (e.g. map to GNOME open/close overview)
 - pinch out (e.g. map to GNOME open/close overview)

+NOTE: If you don't use "natural" scrolling direction for your touchpad then you may want to swap the default left/right and up/down configurations.

 You can choose to specify a specific finger count, typically 3 or 4 fingers.
 If specified then the command is executed when exactly that number of fingers is used in the gesture.
 If not specified then the